 Your seat bag should include the following: two spare tubes, two tire levers, two CO2 cartridges, one valve/nozzle, and a bike wrench set.
 A portable phone charger is recommended, as well as your ID and a small amount of cash, just in case.

-You’re on your own!
-(Just kidding).
-The route is well marked with signage, so Riders rarely get lost.
-But if you do get lost simply call the 800 number on your wristband (distributed at Thursday Orientation as part of your Registration Kit) and the Command Center will help you find your way back – or send a sweep vehicle to pick you up.
+The route is well-marked by our expert route team each morning, so Riders rarely get lost.
+But if you do get lost, simply call the number on your wristband (distributed at Thursday Orientation as part of your Registration Kit), and the Command Center will help you find your way back or send a sweep vehicle to pick you up.

 Cycle for the Cause is fully supported, so we’ve got you covered.
 The Sweep Team will be driving the route and is able to take you to the next rest stop or to the hotel if you’re done for the day.
 Of course, your teammates, friends, and the entire Cycle for the Cause family will be there to encourage you to keep going!

-Generally speaking, Cycle for the Cause happens rain or shine so you should bring rain gear to be prepared to ride in the rain.
+Cycle for the Cause happens rain or shine, so you should bring rain gear to be prepared to ride in the rain.
 A little rain never hurt anyone.
 A LOT of rain, on the other hand, makes riding our bikes unsafe.
-So, in the event of severe weather, our staff may delay, postpone or cancel a day of riding.
+So, in the event of severe weather, our staff may delay, postpone, or cancel a day of riding.

-Likewise, Crew will ride together in our decked out Crew Vans.
-Crew arrive in Boston around 12 p.m. on September 10, 2020, while Riders will arrive around 3:30 p.m. that day.
+Likewise, Crew will ride together in our decked-out Crew Vans.
+Crew arrives in Boston around 12 p.m. on September 28, 2023, while Riders will arrive around 3:30 p.m. that day.

 We’ll be sad to see you go.
 But if you need to leave the event early, you should talk with Cycle for the Cause staff, as we can provide information and advice on securing transportation home.
-Of course any related costs will be your responsibility.
+Any related costs will be your responsibility.

 There is a Medical Crew who will be at each rest stop and at the hotel each day.
 It is understood that the scope of services provided by the Medical Team will be limited to the provision of First Aid.
 In an emergency situation, the team will provide emergency support until local Emergency Medical Service Teams arrive on-site.

-Any two or more people can form a team, although we suggest that a team consist of at least 3.
-A team can be made up of friends, family, co-workers, frenemies, neighbors…. anyone at all!
+Two or more people can form a team, although we suggest that a team consist of at least three.
+A team can be made up of friends, family, co-workers, frenemies, neighbors…anyone at all!
 And both Riders and Crew can be on the same team.